PBearson/ESP32_Flash_Encryption_Tutorial/README.md

 ## 10. Disable Flash Encryption

-If the user wishes to disable flash encryption, please follow the steps below.
+To disable flash encryption, please follow the steps below.

 **CAUTION: The following procedure can only be performed 3 times, due to the limited size of the FLASH_CRYPT_CNT eFuse.**